emektarkubra/Seesaw_Simulation/README.md

 ## 7. Hover-Based Ball Preview

-I implemented a “preview ball” that appears when the user moves the cursor over the click area:
+I implemented a “preview ball” that appears when the user moves the cursor over the plank:

 * The preview updates according to cursor position
 * It uses the size and color of the next ball to be placed